bineetNaidu/weather-app/README.md

 ## Usage

-Get you API key from [from openweathermap](https://openweathermap.org/api) and replace you key with \_**_YOUR_**API**\_KEY\_\_**
+Get you API key from [openweathermap](https://openweathermap.org/api) and replace you key with \_**_YOUR_**API**\_KEY\_\_**

 ```js